matteoquintiliani/earthworm-docker-sandbox/doc/README_1_main.md

 Caveat: you might need to change `Doxyfile` in order to fix properly the section where Earthworm is compiled and/or basing your build on a different and/or older docker linux image.

 Using the current `Doxyfile` you should be able to successfully compile all major revisions.

-By the following command:
+In particular, by the following command:

 ```sh
 $ make build_all